Submissions

 Author Guidelines

-This journal accepts articles in the form of analyses, studies, application of theories, research reports, materials development, and reviews on Culture, Language, and Teaching of English that have never been published anywhere else or submitted for consideration.
-Manuscript, as well as contributor's brief CV should be submitted in soft copy format using Open Journal System (OJS) via EnJourMe http://jurnal.unmer.ac.id/index.php/enjourme (register and Online submissions)
+This journal accepts articles in the form of analyses, studies, applications of theories, research reports, materials development, and reviews on Culture, Language, and Teaching of English that have never been published anywhere else or submitted for consideration.
+Manuscripts should be submitted in soft copy format using Open Journal System (OJS) via EnJourMe http://jurnal.unmer.ac.id/index.php/enjourme (register and Online submissions)

 General Instruction

-2. The length of manuscript is at minimum 6 pages and no more than 16 pages.
-Editors will evaluate if it is necessary to presented more than 16 pages.
+2. The length of the manuscript is a minimum of 6 pages and no more than 16 pages.
+Editors will evaluate whether it is necessary to present more than 16 pages.

 3. Use Mendeley or other tools for reference management and formatting.